dan-r-mount/sport-court-booker/README.md

 ## Court Preferences

+The system uses a smart court selection strategy:

+### First Booking (7 PM Thursday/11 AM Saturday)
-The system tries to book courts in the following order:
+The system tries to book courts in this order:
 1. Court 5 (preferred)
 2. Court 4
 3. Court 3

+### Second Booking (8 PM Thursday/12 PM Saturday)
-For the second booking (8 PM Thursday/12 PM Saturday), it will attempt to book the same court as the first booking if possible.
+For the second booking, the system prioritizes continuity:
+1. First tries to book the same court that was successfully booked for the first slot
+2. If that's not available, follows the standard preference order:
+   - Court 5
+   - Court 4
+   - Court 3

+This ensures that when possible, both time slots are booked on the same court, avoiding the need to switch courts between games.

 ## Troubleshooting